-We own or have rights to trademarks, trade names and service marks that it uses in connection with the operation of its business.
-In addition, our names, logos and website names and addresses are their trademarks or service marks.
-Other trademarks, trade names and service marks appearing in this annual report are the property of their respective owners.
-Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this annual report are listed without the applicable "©," "SM" and "TM" symbols, but they will assert, to the fullest extent under applicable law, their rights to these trademarks, trade names and service marks.
+We own or have rights to trademarks, trade names and service marks that we use in connection with the operation of our business.
+In addition, our names, logos and website names and addresses are our trademarks or service marks.
+Other trademarks, trade names and service marks appearing in this prospectus are the property of their respective owners.
+Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this prospectus are listed without the applicable "[©]," "SM" and "^{TM"} symbols, but we and they will assert, to the fullest extent under applicable law, our and their rights to these trademarks, trade names and service marks.